VFUC/avea-cli/README.md

 <br>

-- Run the `build.sh` script to compile the binary
+- Run the `xcodebuild build` script to compile the binary

-	`$ ./build.sh`
+	`$ xcodebuild build`

 <br>

+The binary will be compiled to `build/Release/`
-- Run the binary in the folder
+- Run the binary

-	`$ ./avea`
+	`$ build/Release/avea`

 <br>
 or if you're feeling fancy you can

-- Link the binary to `/usr/local/bin` to be able to run it everywhere (replace the link with the path to the compiled binary):
+- Link the binary to `/usr/local/bin` to be able to run it everywhere:

-	`$ sudo cp [link/to/compiled/avea] /usr/local/bin/`
+	`$ sudo cp build/Release/avea /usr/local/bin/`

 <br>